ISSUES IN CAPITAL MARKET ECONOMICS

 Assignment for Next Week:

 G1) Select one of the 3 items below.
 Prepare a 10 minute PPT presentation explaining the issue and the economics behind it.
-You may work in 2 person teams
+You may work in 2 person teams.
+I have listed links as starting points.
+You should do some investigative work from there

 -- Futures Market Speculation and Spot Price Bubbles Streetwise Professor and Econbrowser (James Hamilton) for posts between 2008 and 2012